BullHorn7/BH-PoE-Lootfilter/README.md

 * Added rules to hide chisel recipe, glassblower recipe and bad RGBs (2x3 and 2x4) after ilvl 72
 * Adjusted Chance recipe size (from 32 to 42)
 * Minor adjustments to display of hidden items:
-   * Bug: Hidden Flasks and Gems now have transparent background and correct size
+   * Bug fix: Hidden Flasks and Gems now have transparent background and correct size
    * Improvement: ilvl 69-72 shit rares are slightly less hidden

 V1.00 - 2016.09.19